 Having a colposcopy

 If your smear test had an abnormal result, you may need an extra check called a colposcopy.
-You’ll be sent an appointment time for a colposcopy at the public hospital.
-This is free.
+You may also need this because your health provider recommends your cervix is checked.

 What is a colposcopy?

-A colposcopy is when a specialist examines your cervix using a special microscope called a colposcope.
-After they’ve done the colposcopy, the specialist will discuss their findings with you.
+During a colposcopy a specialist examines the cells in your cervix using a microscope called a colposcope.

 Colposcopies are a safe and effective check

-When you confirm your appointment, let them know if you have any special needs, like if you’re pregnant.
+When you confirm your appointment, let them know if you have any special needs, for example if you’re pregnant.

-If you have to change your appointment – like if your period is due on the day – please ask to change it as soon as possible.
+If you have to change your appointment – such as your period is due on the day of your appointment – please ask to change it as soon as possible.

 Having a colposcopy